The Best Soul Food Style Candied Sweet Potatoes

 How to make candied sweet potatoes

-1. What you do first is add the sweet potatoes to a large size pot, fill it with cool water, place it over high heat, and cover it with a lid leaving a small crack on the side.
-Preheating potatoes are a NO NO remember that.
+1. First, add the sweet potatoes to a large pot, fill it with cool water, place it over high heat, and cover it with a lid, leaving a small crack on the side.
+Preheating potatoes is a no-no; remember that.

-2. It’s going to take the sweet potatoes a while to become semi-tender, so you can kill two birds with one stone by using this time to focus on creating the delicious candied sauce.
+2. The sweet potatoes will take a while to become semi-tender, so you can kill two birds with one stone by focusing on creating the delicious candied sauce.

-3. After the sweet potatoes are done, remove the hot water from the pot and refill it with very cold water to chill the potatoes.
-They should take anywhere from 15 to 20 minutes to chill.
+4. After the sweet potatoes are done, remove the hot water from the pot and refill it with very cold water to chill them.
+They should take 15 to 20 minutes to chill.

-4. Once they’ve chilled, preheat the oven to 350, then peel and slice the potatoes.
-I like to slice my sweet potatoes into 1/8 inch thick, circular shape pieces but slice yours however you want.
+6. Peel and slice the potatoes.
+I like to cut my sweet potatoes into 1/8-inch thick, circular pieces, but you can slice yours however you want.
 How you slice them isn’t too important.

 Candied Sweet Potatoes Recipe